ZerBea/hcxtools/README.md

 Brief description
 --------------

-Multiple stand-alone binaries - designed to run on  Arch Linux.
+Multiple stand-alone binaries - designed to run on Arch Linux, but other Linux distributions should work, too.

-All of these utils are designed to execute only one specific function.
+All of these utilities are designed to execute only one specific function.

 hcxdumptool moved to: https://github.com/ZerBea/hcxdumptool